DataDog/integrations-core/external_dns/README.md

    pod IP.
 The other tags will be related to the dd-agent that is polling the informations using the service discovery.
  - The service discovery annotations are done on the pod.
-To deploy, add the annotations to the metadata of the template's specification. add the annotations to the metadata of the template's spec.
+To deploy, add the annotations to the metadata of the template's specification.

 ### Validation